tock/tock/doc/reference/trd104-syscalls.md

 ---------------------------------

-The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
+The Read-Write Allow system call class is how a userspace process shares a buffer with the kernel that the kernel can read and write.

 Calling a Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the